-Funnelback and mStoner wanted to explore the state of search on contemporary college and university websites.
+Funnelback (now Squiz) and mStoner (now Carnegie) wanted to explore the state of search on contemporary college and university websites.
 This white paper relies on three sources of information:

-- 1. A 2019 study of the websites of the top 50 liberal arts colleges in the United States.
+- A 2019 study of the websites of the top 50 liberal arts colleges in the United States.
 We visited each site and verified how institutions were handling site search.
-(See Appendix 1 for results.) - 2.
-A 2019 survey distributed widely to various mailing lists and through social media.
+(See Appendix 1 for results.) - A 2019 survey distributed widely to various mailing lists and through social media.
 Nearly 200 higher ed web professionals completed a questionnaire on how visitors to their sites used search.
 (See Appendix 2 for results.) - 3.
-An analysis of site search on the institutional websites of 75 clients for whom mStoner manages web analytics.
+An analysis of site search on the institutional websites of 75 clients for whom mStoner (now Carnegie) manages web analytics.